-The practical Guidelines focus around eight key questions that organisations can answer to explain how they collect and use data, to better build trust with clients and the wider community.
+The Guidelines focus around eight key questions that organisations can answer to explain how they collect and use data, to better build trust with clients and the wider community.

 To develop the Guidelines, the Partnership engaged with thousands of New Zealanders to understand how they feel about their data being used and shared in different situations.
-The guidelines reflect what people said through a series of workshops, hui, and online sessions.
+The Guidelines reflect what people said through a series of workshops, hui, and online sessions.

-The Guidelines aim to enable organisations to maximise the value of data through building the trust of the clients and developing wider community acceptance.
+The Guidelines aim to enable organisations to maximise the value of data through building the trust of their clients and developing wider community acceptance.
 New Zealand organisations using the Guidelines will be able to follow advice about how to use, and communicate about data in a trusted way.

 Comfort around data use is situation specific.
 Organisations, particularly when the data use is novel or affects vulnerable people, must set out to build social licence to proceed.
 This may involve a process of engagement to build social licence.
 This goes wider than those asked to provide data.
 It must also involve the wider community.

 How personal data is used is not always clear to New Zealanders.
 This is particularly important for any sensitive data, such as information about health, disabilities or ethnicity.
 Where an organisation wishes to use data for something particularly novel or in a way that will affect vulnerable people, they may also need to engage with the wider community to build social licence.

 By embracing the Guidelines and ‘doing data’ in a transparent way, organisations can add real value, improve customer loyalty and lift data quality.
 As more companies do this, New Zealand’s overall business reputation will also improve.